Civ13/civ13-wiki/wiki/Guide_to_Medical.md

 **Iron:** Helps replenish blood

 **Alcohol:** Used as a painkiller when there's no opium around.
 This includes beer, ale, and rum.
-Also makes for a great party drink\!
+Also makes for a great party drink!

 **Opium:** Made from poppies and used as an extreme painkiller.
 Helps a lot when patients are mostly suffering from pain.